Understanding Coverage B: How Your Home Policy Handles a Guest House

 - How it is being used (personal, family, or rental)

-A finished ADU with a separate address or separate utility meters may be treated by your insurer as a standalone property, requiring its own dedicated policy rather than relying on Coverage B.
+Detached ADUs with a separate address or separate utility meters are increasingly being treated by insurers as standalone properties in 2026, requiring their own dedicated policy rather than relying on Coverage B. Brokers now warn that assuming "other structures" coverage will apply to an independent dwelling frequently fails at claim time.

 Make sure you understand how dwelling coverage is calculated so you can apply those same principles to your guest house valuation.